 View from the summit

 Laura Gascoigne wades through managerial drivel to consider the plight of museums outside London.
 Searching for quirky museums for a series in The Oldie, I turned up the name of the Astley Cheetham Art Gallery in Stalybridge, Greater Manchester.
-A recce of the BBC Your Paintings website revealed that its Victorian collection, left to the town in 1932 by mill […]
+A recce of the BBC Your Paintings website revealed that its Victorian collection, left to the… Continue reading View from the summit

 Just think